SELECT, TABLE, WITH — retrieve rows from a table or view

 NATURAL

-is shorthand for a
+NATURAL is shorthand for a

-list that mentions all columns in the two
+USING list that mentions all columns in the two

 tables that have matching names.
 If there are no common

-column names, NATURAL
+column names, NATURAL is equivalent

-to ON TRUE
+to ON TRUE.

 CROSS JOIN

-is equivalent to INNER JOIN ON
+CROSS JOIN is equivalent to INNER JOIN ON

-, that is, no rows are removed by qualification.
+(TRUE), that is, no rows are removed by qualification.

 They produce a simple Cartesian product, the same result as you get from

-listing the two tables at the top level of FROM
+listing the two tables at the top level of FROM,

 but restricted by the join condition (if any).